 Please note that I do my best to run my practice on time and do not intentionally double-book clients or run over the allotted session time.
 You can therefore expect your appointment to start and end at the time we have scheduled.
 In the event that you arrive late for your appointment, that slot will be held for you for up to 20 minutes before the session is considered to have been missed.
 If you arrive within that 20 minute window, you will be seen for any time that is remaining, but lost time cannot be made up at that visit.
 If you expect to be late, please let me know as soon as possible.

 Each appointment time is reserved exclusively for a specific client.
-Due to the time commitment made to you in reserving an appointment, I ask that you kindly provide at least a 24 hour notice if you need to cancel your appointment, in order to avoid being charged for the missed session.
+Due to the time commitment made to you in reserving an appointment, I ask that you kindly provide at least a 24 hour notice if you need to cancel your appointment, in order to avoid being charged the full rate of $125.00 for the missed session.
 Insurance companies will not pay for missed sessions, and payment in full is the responsibility of the client.
 Voice mail is available 24 hours a day in the event that an appointment needs to be rescheduled.

 How Will You Know When Therapy is Over?

 There are several things we will look for to decide when we are ready to conclude our work together in therapy.
 First, we want to know if the goals you established have been met.
 Did you accomplish the goals you expected to?
 Did we accomplish goals that you did not initially expect, but that are now benefiting your life?
 If so, we will begin to work toward the end of your therapy.
 I will provide you with many opportunities to practice the "what-ifs," and to demonstrate how much you have learned and gained from treatment.
 Together we will process the end of therapy, with the awareness that my door is open to you should you find the need arises to return for additional work in the future.